Code-Platoon-Team-Rocket/pokeclone_new/README.md

 🧱 Frontend

- -**To build the frontend image, cd into the frontend directory where the frontend Dockerfile is and run:**
+ -**To build the frontend image, cd into the frontend directory where the frontend Dockerfile is and run**
 ```
 docker build -t <your_dockerhub_username>/pokeclone_frontend:latest
 ```